 - Unlimited Storage

-Shopify also performed strongly and considering the extra amount of features that are available with Shopify over Big Cartel, it does show just how good their hosting set up is.
+Overall though, there is no real cause for concern with either platform but it would be nice see Shopify’s mobile store above 50 but Shopify performed strongly and considering the extra amount of features that are available with Shopify over Big Cartel, it does show just how good their hosting set up is.

 Big Cartel vs Shopify Video